American Indian patrol in Minneapolis credited with saving buildings during protests

 Aldi store manager Amanda Jerde recalled pulling up to her store to find several vehicles blocking the driveway entrance, protecting her business.

-“It is truly amazing what they did,” said Jerde.
-“I’d come to work at 5:30 or 6 in the morning, and they’d be camped out in the parking lot.
-And I don’t have connections to the community.
-I just work here.”
+"It is truly amazing what they did," Jerde said.
+"I'd come to work at 5:30 or 6 in the morning, and they'd be camped out in the parking lot.
+And I don't have connections to the community.
+I just work here."

-“We know how much AIM has protected our buildings and our communities,” said librarian Becky Wolfe, at a community gathering there last weekend.
-“The library staff wanted to do something to thank them.”
+"We know how much AIM has protected our buildings and our communities," said librarian Becky Wolf, at a community gathering there last weekend.
+"The library staff wanted to do something to thank them."

 "They broke in about 6:30,'' Buehler said.
 "They trashed the lobby.''